Roseville Auto Accident Lawyers

 Under this system, all drivers involved in a car accident caused by one driver’s negligence will file claims with the negligent driver’s insurance company.
 Timing can be critical in these cases because insurance limits can be hit very quickly.

-- Preserve all available evidence – While the police report will certainly be important to your case, you can also do some things to help collect other forms of evidence.
+- Preserve All Available Evidence — While the police report will certainly be important to your case, you can also do some things to help collect other forms of evidence.
 Use the camera on your cell phone to take photographs or videos of your crash scene, being sure to get shots from different angles and distances.
-Also, look for any potential witnesses to your accident and seek their contact information.
+Additionally, look for any potential witnesses to your accident and seek their contact information.

-- Contact your insurer – Even when another driver is at fault for a crash, you will still need to notify your own insurance company about the accident.
-These conversations should not be difficult or contentious, so you should feel free to report your accident to your insurer without too much concern.
+- Contact Your Insurer — Even when another driver is at fault for a crash, you will still need to notify your own insurance company about the accident.
+Stick to the facts and refrain from speculation when reporting your accident to the insurance company.

 Frequently Asked Questions (FAQs) About Roseville Car Accidents